webhippie/baseboxes/README.md

 # Baseboxes

 This repository holds our [veewee](https://github.com/jedi4ever/veewee) definition for various base boxes to setup our development machines with vagrant.
+These boxes are pretty minimalistic, if you are searching for a fullstack web development box take a look at our [webdev](https://github.com/webhippie/webdev) boxes.

-## Downloads for Virtualbox
+## Downloads

 - [CentOS 6.5 64bit](http://vagrant.webhippie.de/centos-6.5-amd64.box)
 - [CentOS 6.5 32bit](http://vagrant.webhippie.de/centos-6.5-i386.box)